ccooper1982/ali/README.md

 ## Usage
 - Run the ISO in Virtual Box
-- The display server is not started at boot, this is to allow creating partitions/filesystem
+- The display server is not started at boot, this is to allow creating partitions/filesystems
 - Run `startx`
 - An `openbox` session is started
 - The UI has a log view in the "Install" section.
 It is separate from the main log, displaying only minimal information.
 So some operations appear dead (i.e. `pacstrap` and `pacman`) but they are running
-- You can right-click on the desktop, then select "Log Out" to return to the terminal (all other options do nothing, and will be removed)
+- You can right-click on the desktop, then select "Return to terminal" to `chroot` if required
 - Full log file: `/var/log/ali/install.log`

 ## Development
-Keep it simple, avoid offering a million options, but do add:
+Aside from removing the limitations listed above:

 - Bootloader: add `systemd-boot`
 - Profiles: